justincasher/justincasher.github.io/articles/Categorical-Products.md

 $$ \newcommand{\cC}{\mathcal{C}} \newcommand{\CD}{\mathcal{D}} \newcommand{\CI}{\mathcal{I}} \newcommand{\CO}{\mathcal{O}} $$
 $$ \DeclareMathOperator{\colim}{colim} \DeclareMathOperator{\Hom}{Hom} \DeclareMathOperator{\Id}{Id} \DeclareMathOperator{\Ob}{Ob} $$
 <br>

+**Abstract.** We first define products and coproducts for arbitrary categories.
+We then argue that addition is an example of a specific coproduct, which motivates K-theory.

 ## Table of Contents
 1. [Limits and Colimits](#1-limits-and-colimits)
 2. [Products and Coproducts](#2-products-and-coproducts)